-- (5) In its Communication on the implementation of the Green Lanes under the Guidelines for border management measures to protect health and ensure the availability of goods and essential services of 23 March 20203, the Commission recognised that land supply chains and in particular road which accounts for 75% of freight transport had been severely affected by the introduction of entry bans at internal land borders and by restrictions on professional drivers accessing certain Member States.
+- (5) In its Communication on the implementation of the Green Lanes under the Guidelines for border management measures to protect health and ensure the availability of goods and essential services of 23 March 2020 the Commission recognised that land supply chains and in particular road which accounts for 75% of freight transport had been severely affected by the introduction of entry bans at internal land border and by restrictions on professional drivers accessing certain Member States.
 This situation created excessive waiting times on some days at certain internal Union borders. - (6) Even though some improvement in the waiting times at borders could be noted over the intervening weeks, controls are still in place at many internal borders of the Union.
 Given the unpredictability of waiting times, this factor cannot be anticipated in a precise manner by transport operators and drivers when planning transport operations.
 Furthermore, some Member States have also introduced the obligation for trucks not established on their territory to leave the country within 24 hours after delivering their cargo.
 These circumstances were identified by Member States as justification for the granting of additional flexibility for driving time, breaks and rest periods, to allow road transport operators and drivers to adjust to these constraints. - (7) In addition, some drivers have been infected by the COVID-19 virus, thereby further contributing to the current shortage of drivers in the Union.
-While some drivers are working in sectors affected by reductions in wider economic activity could be temporarily redeployed into parts of the road transport sector that have come under severe pressure, such measures could only constitute temporary solutions in view of the need to prepare for the re-start of the economic activity which is already underway in some Member States. - (8) In the European Roadmap towards lifting coronavirus containment measures4, transport is identified as one of the sectors essential to facilitate economic activity and which should be prioritised for the re-start of the economic activity.
+While some drivers are working in sectors affected by reductions in wider economic activity could be temporarily redeployed into parts of the road transport sector that have come under severe pressure, such measures could only constitute temporary solutions in view of the need to prepare for the re-start of the economic activity which is already underway in some Member States. - (8) In the European Roadmap towards lifting coronavirus containment measures, transport is identified as one of the sectors essential to facilitate economic activity and which should be prioritised for the re-start of the economic activity.
 A redeployment of drivers may therefore not be suitable from subsectors where the drivers should be quickly mobilised in case of a re-launching of the economic activity.
-This further justifies the need for Member States to grant flexibility in driving times, breaks and rest periods to guarantee the continuity of transport operations. - (9) As set out in its second notification of 2 April 2020, Sweden considers that the exceptional circumstances arising from the COVID-19 pandemic continue to prevail and thus requests, under Article 14(1) of Regulation (EC) No 61/2006, the authorisation to grant exceptions to Article 6(1), (2) and (3), and Article 8(2) and (6) of that Regulation.
-This would justify derogations applying until 31 May 2020. - (10) Given the continuous disruptive impact of COVID-19 on European transport and mobility, the Commission accepts that exceptional circumstances continue to prevail in Sweden. - (11) According to the notification, the exceptions requested would apply to transport of goods and passengers on the Swedish territory to ensure the national supply of goods and relieve congestion in passenger transport.
-The Commission indicated in its Guidelines for border management measures to protect health and ensure the a european roadmap to lifting coronavirus containment measures 0.pdf
+This further justifies the need for Member States to grant flexibility in driving times, breaks and rest periods to guarantee the continuity of transport operations. - (9) As set out in its second notification of 3 April 2020, Hungary considers that the exceptional circumstances arising from the COVID-19 pandemic and affecting the road transport sector continue to prevail and it therefore requests, under Article 14(1) of Regulation (EC) No 561/2006, the authorisation to grant exceptions to Article 6(1), (2) and (3), Article 7, and Article 8(2) and (6) of that Regulation.
+This would justify exceptions applying until 31 May 2020. - (10) Given the continuous disruptive impact of COVID-19 on European transport and mobility, the Commission accepts that exceptional circumstances continue to prevail in Hungary. - (11) According to the notification, the exceptions requested would be limited to the transport of goods on the Hungarian territory to ensure the national supply of goods.
+The Commission indicated in its Guidelines for border management measures to a european roadmap to mung coronavirus contamment measures o.pdf